Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 #### `amqp:connection:forced` and `amqp:link:detach-forced`

 When the connection to Event Hubs is idle, the service will disconnect the client after some time.
-This is not a problem as the clients will re-establish a connection with the service.
-More information for users is in the [AMQP troubleshooting documentation][AmqpTroubleshooting].
+This is not a problem as the clients will re-establish a connection when a service operation is requested.
+More information can be found in the [AMQP troubleshooting documentation][AmqpTroubleshooting].

 ## Permission issues